annazhang1998/PKUdmg2020/README.md

 - **Junni Zhang** is an Associate Professor of Statistics, National School of Development, Peking University, and the coauthor of Bayesian Demographic Estimation and Forecasting (CRC Press, 2018).
-- **Ting Li** is an Associate Professor of Demography at the Center for Population and Develop- ment Studies, Renmin University of China.
+- **Ting Li** is an Associate Professor of Demography at the Center for Population and Development Studies, Renmin University of China.

 ## Schedule & Organization